 You don’t have to choose between a liberal arts education and one that prepares you for a meaningful career or graduate school program.
 More than 50% of recent graduates have been accepted to well-known graduate programs, and despite the economic downturn, our graduates are obtaining jobs more quickly and with higher salaries than in previous years.

 - 6 Fulbright finalists

 - 3 Teaching Fellowships Abroad

-Seventeen percent of the class will start graduate/professional school the fall at places like UCLA, Boston College, USC, Washington University in St. Louis, Columbia University, New York University, and University of Geneva, and Stanford University.
+Seventeen percent of the class will start graduate/professional school the fall at places like University of Southern California, Georgetown University, Massachusetts Institute of Technology, New York University, Stanford University, and University of Pennsylvania.

 Scripps students display multiple talents, aptitudes, and abilities that can be applied to a multitude of occupations.
 That can make the process of finding the perfect career, encompassing all of your passions, a daunting task!